Ehrgeiz: MusicEhrgeiz Original Soundtrack contains sixty-one musical tracks from the game. It was composed by Takayuki Nakamura, who previously composed the DreamFactory and Square collaboration Tobal 2. It was released on November 21, 1998, by DigiCube.

+ReleaseEhrgeiz was released in arcades in 1998 as a joint venture between Square and Namco.
+After the game's US release on the PlayStation, Square Electronic Arts sponsored the "Ehrgeiz Championship Tour," a series of contests in which players competed against one another playing the game.
+The contests were held at Electronics Boutique and Babbage's stores across America, beginning on July 10, 1999, in New York.

+On September 28, 2000, Ehrgeiz was re-released as part of the Square Millennium Collection in Japan.
+It included a collectable digital clock and character diorama.
+The game was released on the PlayStation Network in Japan on July 9, 2008.

 Reception

 In Japan, Game Machine listed Ehrgeiz on their April 15, 1998 issue as being the sixth most-successful arcade game of the month.Ehrgeiz sold over 222,000 copies in Japan by the end of 1998, and sold 340,937 copies in Japan by December 2004.
 It has scored a 32 out of 40 points by the Japanese gaming publication Famitsu.
 IGN rated the game a 7.5 or "Good", citing the game's beautiful graphics and presentation but noting both its generally simplistic gameplay and very difficult combination move executions.
-GameSpot concurred, writing that the blocking controls were "unintuitive" and generally disappointing mini-games outweighed the games beautiful graphics and Full Motion Videos.
+GameSpot concurred, writing that the blocking controls were "unintuitive" and generally disappointing minigames outweighed the games beautiful graphics and Full Motion Videos.
 In November 2000, the game was ranked #73 on the magazine's top 100 PlayStation games of all time.
 Ehrgeiz currently has an aggregate score of 76% on GameRankings based on twenty-one media outlets.
 Later reviews reflected the strange use of famous Square Enix characters with "generic moves" and primarily wrestling-based combat.Next Generation reviewed the PlayStation version of the game, rating it three stars out of five, and stated that "Technologically speaking, Ehrgeiz is an impressive fighter, but it does have balance problems, especially the one-button gameplay of the one-player game.
 Still, it's good to see developers straying from the accepted formula with new fighting designs that truly work."